 Becoming a dad has been my greatest honor.
 I’m so proud of my son being who he is.
 But pride seems to demand a reason.
 What exactly are we proud of?
 What’s the achievement?
 Certainly parents feel pride as their kids show progress, learn, and perform, and eventually as they go on to achieve their life goals.
 But to me, pride isn’t necessarily conditional.
-I want to be proud of my son regardless of his achievements or especially my expectations.
+I want to be proud of my son regardless of his achievements and especially my expectations.
 It is who he already is: complete, alive, healthy, joyful, loving, and caring.
-In other words, as parents, we are proud of who they are, not what they do.
+In other words, as parents, we are proud of who they are (and what they’ll be), not what they do.

-Achievements are a double edged sword.
+Achievements are a double-edged sword.
 Could any of us ever live to truly impress our parents?
 What exactly is our purpose and mission in life?
 I think we’re all scrambling to make sense out of it all.
 In fact, finding meaning is so elusive.
 As adults we come to realize that it makes more sense to create meaning instead.
 To choose and do our best.
 So as a parent, I want to be proud of my son for the honor of being able to share and spend the rest of my life with him.
-And I must say, we feel the same with our own parents.
-What a blessing.

 What better gift from a parent than to guide their children with their lifelong experience?
 It is true that necessary skill-sets change, that education evolves, and that the economic cycles teach one generation but shift the implications for another.
 Things change, the world changes, but wisdom persists.
 I’m not talking about micromanaging your kids, or being a helicopter parent.
 I don’t view guiding as showing the ultimate path to success, but certainly showing which paths to avoid.
 To be a guide is also about stepping back to allow for exploration and making necessary mistakes for growth.